This page covers the successful campaign against proposals for congestion charging in the London Borough of Greenwich

 The proposed plans also didn’t seem to have taken any account of the Low Emission Zone (LEZ) which now covers the whole of the greater London area and will reduce emissions from HGVs and buses quite substantially in the next few years.
 In addition the general improvement in the technology of vehicles is reducing emissions by large amounts.

 Note that private cars seem to produce less than 20% of total emissions of pollutants such as PM10s as HGVs, LGVs, buses and taxis are the main sources.
 It is also worth pointing out that the central London Congestion Charge has not resulted in improved air quality within the congestion charge zone.
 We suggested that it was unnecessary to introduce congestion charges in Greenwich to tackle air pollution issues and doing so would not be effective in tackling air pollution.
 We said more steps should be taken to reduce congestion which itself is the major cause of such pollution.

 Cessation of the Blackwall Tunnel Tidal Flow

 One action that was taken by TfL was the cessation of the Blackwall Tunnel tidal flow system.
-This undoubtedly increased congestion, and hence result in higher air pollution.
+This undoubtedly increased congestion, and hence resulted in higher air pollution.
 They justified this on the grounds of safety but the tidal flow system has been in use for 30 years without major incident, the accident statistics show that the tunnel actually has fewer reported accidents than most major roads in London, and independent consultants had actually recommended that alternative measures to improve safety be taken.
 TfL went ahead and stopped the tidal flow system without any public consultation, not even with the local boroughs, and without any prior notice.
 Of course many commentators have said that as allegedly happened with the London congestion charge, if you first make congestion worse then there is more justification for introducing congestion charges.

 How We Opposed the Proposals